-- The Criminal Code, approved on 18.04.2002; - The Law on Counter-terrorism, dated on 12.10.2001; - The Law on the prevention and fighting against money-laundering and financing of terrorism, dated on 26.07.2007; - The Law on Police activity and status of police dated on 27.12.2012; - The Law on the Carabineer Troops of the Ministry of Interior, dated on 12.12.1991; - The Law on State Security, dated on 31.10.1995; - The Law on the Institutions Responsible for State Security, dated on 31.10.1995; - The Law for approval Concept of National Security of Republic of Moldova, dated on 22.05.2008; - The Law on Border Police, dated on 28.12.2011; - The Law on Aeronautical security, dated on 05.04.2007; - The Parliament's Decision on National Security Strategy of the Republic of Moldova, dated on 15.07.2011; - The Parliament's Decision on Counter-terrorism, dated on 27.09.2001;
+- The Criminal Code, dated on 18.04.2002; - The Law on Police activity and status of police dated on 27.12.2012; - The Law on the Carabineer Troops of the Ministry of Interior, dated on 12.12.1991; - The Law on State Security, dated on 31.10.1995; - The Law on State Security Bodies, dated on 31.10.1995; - The Law for approval Concept of National Security of Republic of Moldova, dated on 22.05.2008; - The Law on Border Police, dated on 28.12.2011; - The Law on Aeronautical security, dated on 05.04.2007; - The Law for approval National Strategy on the prevention and fighting against money-laundering and financing of terrorism for the years 2013-2017 and Plan of actions for implementation National Strategy on the prevention and fighting against money-laundering and financing of terrorism for the years 2013-2017, dated on 06.06.2013; - The Law on the prevention and combating of terrorism, dated on 21.09.2017; - The Law on the prevention and fighting against money-laundering and financing of terrorism, dated on 22.12.2017; - The Law for approval the Concept of information security, dated on 21.12.2017; - The Parliament's Decision on National Security Strategy of the Republic of Moldova, dated on 15.07.2011; - The Parliament's Decision on counter-terrorism, dated on 27.09.2001; - The Governmental Decision about EU Moldova Action Plan, dated on 22.02.2005; - The Governmental Decision on the antiterrorist centre of the Security and Intelligence Service, dated on 13.11.2006; - The Governmental Decision about Regulation on operative group on management of counterterrorist operation, dated on 14.06.2002; - The Governmental Decision about Regulation on the procedure of social rehabilitation of the persons injured with an act of terrorism, dated on 08.07.2002; - The Governmental Decision about National Strategy to prevent and combat money-laundering and financing of terrorism in the 2010-2012, dated on 09.03.2010; - Government Decision on information and communication Strategy in defence and national security for the years 2012-2016, dated on 03.08.2012; - Government Decision for approval the Action Plan on risk reduction in the field of money-laundering and financing of terrorism for the years 2017-2019, dated on 11.10.2017;

-- The Governmental Decision on the antiterrorist centre of the Information and Security Centre, dated on 13.11.2006; - The Governmental Decision about Regulation on operative group on management of counterterrorist operation, dated on 14.06.2002; - The Governmental Decision about Regulation on the procedure of social rehabilitation of the persons injured with an act of terrorism, dated on 08.07.2002; - The Governmental Decision about National Strategy on the prevention and fighting against money-laundering and financing of terrorism and Plan of actions for implementation National Strategy on the prevention and fighting against money-laundering and financing of terrorism, dated on 05.06.2007; - National Strategy to prevent and combat money-laundering and financing of terrorism in the 2010-2012, dated on 09.03.2010; - Government Decision on information and communication Strategy in defence and national security for the years 2012-2016, dated on 03.08.2012; - The Governmental Decision about National Strategy for preventing and combating organized crime for the years 2011-2016, dated on 30.06.2011. - 1.3 What are the roles and missions of military, paramilitary and security forces and the police in preventing and combating terrorism in your State?
+- The Governmental Decision for approval the Action Plan for the years 2018-2019 on the implementation of the National Strategy for Prevention and Combating Organized Crime for the years 2011-2019, dated on 30.01.2018; - The Governmental Decision for approval the Individual Partnership Action Plan Moldova NATO for the years 2017-2019, dated on 13.09.2017. - 1.3 What are the roles and missions of military, paramilitary and security forces and the police in preventing and combating terrorism in your State?

-The basic functions of armed and security forces in preventing and combating terrorism:

-- a) Development and realizations of preventive, special, organizational, educational and other measures with a view of the prevention, revealing and suppressions of terrorist activity; - b) Creations of departmental systems of counteraction of the crimes with terrorist character and maintenance of a level of readiness of such systems; - c) Granting of the information, material, financial, vehicles and communication means and facility, the medical equipment and medicines; - d) Realization of other functions, proceeding from needs in the field of struggle against terrorism.

-The Information and Security Service is the national body which is directly carrying out activity on struggle against terrorism.
+The Security and Intelligence Service is the national body which is directly carrying out activity on struggle against terrorism.
 The Information and Security Service and its territorial bodies carry out struggle against terrorism by means of the prevention, revealing and suppressions of crimes with terrorist character, including pursuing political purposes, and also preventions, revealing and suppressions of the international terrorist activity.